How People Are Led Into Ponzis

 They will use anyone to enhance their gains.

-The now defunct publishing site, Factoidz, had paid much more to their 'staff writers' than any other writing site.
+Years ago and now defunct, there was a publishing site called Factoidz.
+It paid much more to their 'staff writers' than did any other writing site.

 "Well, I stopped writing here when I started to write for Factoidz as I make $200